The verdict

 What AI consistently says

-- +Exceptional tolerance for sensitive and rosacea-prone skin
+- +Exceptional tolerance for highly sensitive and reactive skin

 - +Industry-leading sunscreen formulations in the Anthelios line